Shaggy God story: Expansions of the term

 Shaggy God themes can be seen as an effort to harmonize religious accounts about the origin of human beings with science fiction tropes such as alien races, interstellar travel, genetic manipulation, the uplift of primitive races and man's place in the galactic life cycle.

 David Brin's Uplift Universe is a series of science fiction works that deal with the idea of advanced interstellar cultures who identify proto-sentient species and genetically manipulate them into star-faring cultures in their own right (often enslaving them for thousands of years as payment).
 In the novels, proponents of the view that humans were uplifted by a galactic culture (as opposed to evolving into sentience) are called "Dänikenites".

 2001: A Space Odyssey was called this by film critic John Simon.
 One interpretation of David Bowman's entrance into the EVA pod before entering space (the new Eden) to become a Star Child suggests Adam and Eve and the dawn of new man.
-Some people interpreted David Bowman transforming into the Star Child as his turning into a god or godlike being.
-The plot also involves an alien intelligence "creating" modern man by improving upon mankind's hominid ancestors.
+Some people interpreted Bowman's transforming into the Star Child as his turning into a god or godlike being.
+The plot also involves an alien intelligence's "creating" man by improving upon mankind's hominid ancestors.